Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038: Observations and Reduction

 \section{Observations and Reduction}

 J1023 was observed by the \textit{Kepler} spacecraft as part of Campaign 14 of the \textit{K2} mission from 2017 May 31 to 2017 August 19, with both long cadence ($\sim$30 min) and short cadence ($\sim$1 min) observations recorded.
+The \textit{Kepler} bandpass is broad, covering 4200 \AA\ to 9000 \AA, and peaking at 6000 \AA.
 The reduced long cadence light curve was downloaded from MAST, while the short cadence target pixel file (TPF) was downloaded, and a light curve extracted using a custom aperture.
 The mask used to define the aperture was basic and covered all pixels close to the target, as J1023 was the only object in the TPF.

 The light curve was filtered by removing data points where the error flag in the TPF was $>0$ (such points correspond to observations taken when the spacecraft was firing its thrusters which occurs every $\sim$6 hours to $\sim$ 2 days).